rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   <br>

-  #### Overview............. query<br>

-  QUERY INTENT
-  Return release name, software version, software product name, and manufacturer name for 2 software releases `MATCH (srelease:SOFTWARE_RELEASE) -[:HAS_A]->(sver:SOFTWARE_VERSION)-[:HAS_A]->(sprod:SOFTWARE_PRODUCT)-[:HAS_A]->(manu:MANUFACTURER) RETURN srelease.release, sver.version, sprod.product, manu.manufacturer LIMIT 2`
+  #### Examples of building relationshipsR<br>

   <br>
-  To create a MATCH statement you must identify the nodes that store the infromaiton you require, and use the following guide to help you to build your query:
+  To incoporate multiple nodes in a MATCH statement you must use the realations to connect the nodes and then use the RETURN clause to get data from any of the nodes in the query.
+Use the following guide to help you to build your query:

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>